Fermionic Wave Functions from Neural-Network Constrained Hidden States: Hidden fermion formalism and wave function ansatz

 \subsubsection{Universality and connection to other wave function {\it ans\"{a}tze}}

-This {\it ans\"{a}tz} is universal in the lattice.
+This {\it ansatz} is universal in the lattice.
 The proof relies on the ability of the determinant in Eq.~\ref{e:sfamp} to represent a universal lookup table of amplitudes that are matched with the amplitudes of an arbitrary target state.
-In the particular case of $\phi_{\rm h} = 0$ and $\chi_{\rm v} = 0$ the flexibility of the {\it ans\"{a}tz} is relied upon $\chi_{\rm h}$, as $\phi_{\rm v}$ leads to amplitudes that correspond to an uncorrelated state in the physical space.
+In the particular case of $\phi_{\rm h} = 0$ and $\chi_{\rm v} = 0$ the flexibility of the {\it ansatz} is relied upon $\chi_{\rm h}$, as $\phi_{\rm v}$ leads to amplitudes that correspond to an uncorrelated state in the physical space.
 It is possible to construct the lookup table for $\tilde{N} \geq 1$, requiring $\tilde{M}$ to grow combinatorially fast with the number of physical fermionic modes.
-See Appendix~\ref{Apndx A: universality} for a detailed discussion.
+See the Supplementary Information (SI)~\cite{SI} for a detailed discussion.
 It follows that in the general case where $\phi_{\rm h} \neq 0$ and $\chi_{\rm v} \neq 0$, the determinant in the enlarged Fock space does not inherit the nodes of the $\phi_{\rm v}$ orbitals.

-Our construction bears some similarities with backflow\cite{Kwon1993Backflow, Kwon1998Backflow, Tocchio2008Backflow, Tocchio2011Backflow}, in which orbitals are taken to be functions of the coordinates all particles.
+Our construction bears some similarities with backflow~\cite{Kwon1993Backflow, Kwon1998Backflow, Tocchio2008Backflow, Tocchio2011Backflow}, in which orbitals are taken to be functions of the coordinates of all particles.
 In contrast to regular backflow, only the restriction of orbitals to hidden states have multi-particle position dependence (see \eqref{e:sfamp}).

 Jastrow-like wave function {\it ans\"{a}tze} of the form